c64-dev/Cozmo.AI/README.md

 python3 ~/Cozmo.AI/main.py
 ```

-## Update
+## Updating

-To update to CozmoAI's latest version simply run the following commands:
+To update to the latest version of CozmoAI simply run the following commands:
 - On <b>Windows</b> start a command prompt and type:
 ```
 cd %HOME%\Cozmo.AI